anshimehta01/TravelHive-Project/README.md

 # 🌍 TravelHive

-**TravelHive** is a smart web-based travel planner that helps users organize and manage trips efficiently.
+**TravelHive** is a smart web-based travel planner that helps users organize and manage their trips efficiently.
 It includes secure authentication, a trip dashboard, and MongoDB-backed persistence.

 ---